Matt Lanter: Career

 In 2004, Lanter was a contestant on Bravo's reality show Manhunt: The Search for America's Most Gorgeous Male Model.
 He did not win the competition.
 In November of that year, Lanter appeared as a caddie in the biographical film Bobby Jones: Stroke of Genius.
 Between June and July 2005, Lanter appeared in three episodes of the Fox supernatural drama series Point Pleasant, playing the role of Nick.
 The show received low ratings and did not last a full season.
 He has since appeared in television shows such as Grey's Anatomy and Big Love.
 In April 2005, he signed on to become a series regular portraying the role of Horace Calloway on ABC's political drama series Commander in Chief.
 The series premiered in September 2005, ran for one season and was cancelled in June 2006.

 In 2008, he took on the lead role as Zach Conroy in The Cutting Edge: Chasing the Dream, as a member of a figure skating pair.
 Later that year, Lanter starred in Disaster Movie as the character Will.
 The film later appeared on Empire's 2010 poll The 50 Worst Movies Ever, in which it scored number 14.
 Lanter appeared in the slasher film Sorority Row, which was released in September 2009.
 It received negative reviews from both critics and audiences.

-In 2009, he began a major recurring role on The CW's 90210 portraying Liam Court.
+In 2009, he began a major recurring role on the CW's 90210 portraying Liam Court and he joined the regular cast in season two.
 In March 2010, he signed on for another parody project with Jason Friedberg and Aaron Seltzer, 20th Century Fox's Vampires Suck.
 He played Edward Sullen, a spoof of Edward Cullen from the Twilight saga.
-The film was released in August 2010.
+The film was released in August 2010 and received negative reviews.
 In 2011, Lanter appeared in the psychological thriller The Roommate as Jason.
 Although it received unfavorable reviews from critics, it was a moderate success at box office in North America; however, it was overshadowed by that year's Super Bowl.
 In 2012, he worked on the films Liars All and A Chance of Rain.
 He also voices Harry Osborn, Flash Thompson and Venom in the TV series Ultimate Spider-Man, which premiered on April 1, 2012.
 He also voiced the role of Sled in Secret of the Wings, which was released later that year.

 In March 2013, Lanter was cast as a co-star in The CW's science fiction drama series Star-Crossed (originally titled Oxygen).
 Star-Crossed is about a romance between a human girl and an alien boy (Lanter) when he and six others of his kind are integrated into a suburban high school 10 years after they landed on Earth and were consigned to an internment camp.
-In 2016, Lanter began playing the role of Wyatt Logan in the NBC series Timeless.
-Its second season was broadcast in early 2018, but the series was not renewed by NBC.
+From 2016 to 2018, Lanter began playing the role of Wyatt Logan in the NBC series Timeless.
 In February 2019, it was announced that Lanter was cast as George Hutchence in the Netflix superhero series Jupiter's Legacy.